yongchaofan/tinyTerm/docs/index.md

 ## Appendix A. List of special command for editor line and scripting

+In line edit mode, when special characters “!” is typed at the beginning of a command, the command will be executed by tinyTerm instead of sending to remote host, for functions like making connection, search scroll buffer, set terminal options, scp file transfer or ssh tunnel setup etc.

+list of supported special commands:
 ### Connection
 	!com3:9600,n,8,1	connect to serial port com3 with 9600,n,8,1
 	!telnet 192.168.1.1	telnet to 192.168.1.1